sequenceiq/slider/src/site/markdown/rolehistory.md

 will still need to be synchronized for cross thread access, but the sync operation will not be a major deadlock, compared to saving the file on every container allocation response (which will actually be the initial implementation).

+There's no need to persist the format in a human-readable form; while protobuf might seem the approach most consistent with the rest of YARN, it's not an easy structure to work with.

+The initial implementation will use Apache Avro as the persistence format, with the data saved in JSON or compressed format.

 ## Weaknesses in this design